ca-gip/kubi/Readme.md

 ## Create a crt signed by Kubernetes CA

-  > Change `api.devops.managed.kvm` to an existing kubernetes node ip, vip, or fqdn that point to an existing Kubernetes Cluster node.
+  > Change `kubi.devops.managed.kvm` to an existing kubernetes node ip, vip, or fqdn that point to an existing Kubernetes Cluster node.
   **Eg: 10.56.221.4, kubernetes.<my_domain>...**